St John's Church, Colston Bassett: History

+The building was reopened by the Bishop of Southwell, the Henry Mosley on 12 August 1936, while instituting a new vicar, the Rev. John Booth.

 St John's replaced an earlier parish church dedicated to St Mary, which had become ruined and was further from the village.
 Substantial remains of it can still be seen and are listed Grade 1 in the List of Buildings of Special Architectural or Historical Interest.
 They date from the Anglo-Saxon, Norman, Gothic (the building's greatest size was reached in 1470), and Georgian periods.
 The churchyard remains in use.

+War memorial cross

+The churchyard contains a war memorial cross which is Grade II listed It was created by Farmer & Brindley and dedicated by the Bishop of Southwell on 22 May 1920.
+The cross is of Portland stone and is 12 ft high.
+It bears the inscription:To the memory of the men of Colston Bassett who gave their lives in the Great War 1914-1919.
+Arthur Anderson, Albert Birkin, Alfred Faulks, John Green, Albert Lane, Charles Newton, Ernest Parnham, Thomas Parnham, Alfred Richards, Robert Rogerson, Amos Shaw, Benjamin Sheppard, John Wagstaff, Edwin Westman.

 Current parish status

 St John's Church, Colston Bassett is in the Wiverton group of parishes, which also includes: